cbertrand451/is310-coding-assignments/web-scraping/README.md

 # Fandom Wikis and Web Scraping

 This folder contains my script for scraping the Marvel Fandom Wiki with Python.
 The script scrapes Marvel movie data.

+I chose to scrape the Marvel Movies from this fandom, because it held a considerable amount of data, and the data was consistent across the pages.
+A lot of the other Wikis I visited seemed patchy and inconsistent.
+This data may be useful to researchers studying film productions, or the timeline of a franchise, and it's growth across the movies it releases.

 ***robots.txt***: https://marvel.fandom.com/robots.txt

 Here is the link to the *robots.txt*, which allows for web scraping for **User-agent**.
 The only pages that weren;t allowed to be scraped were **user** pages and **special** pages, which the movies fell under neither.

 ### WARNING